-Pursuant to the terms of the IB Service Agreement, if that agreement is terminated by Intertain Bahamas following the 1 July 2017 effective date for any reason (other than for "Cause" (as defined in the IB Service Agreement)) or by Mr Laslop for "Good Reason" (as defined in the IB Service Agreement) at any time prior to 1 July 2018 (or as a result of the cross termination provisions, the Appointment Letter is terminated by the Company for any reason (other than for "Cause") or by Mr Laslop for "Good Reason" at any time prior to 1 July 2018), Intertain Bahamas must pay to Mr Laslop: (a) an amount equal to the salary earned by him under the IB Service Agreement up to the date of termination and any outstanding vacation pay calculated as of such date; (b) any annual bonus earned by him under the IB Service Agreement, pro-rated for the number of days of the relevant bonus year up to the date of termination (such amount to be paid on the date that it would ordinarily have been paid had Mr Laslop remained in employment); (c) any expenses incurred by him under the IB Service Agreement up to and including the date of termination; (d) a lump sum amount equivalent to the salary and car allowance that would have been payable to him under the IB Service Agreement had his employment with Intertain Bahamas continued for a period of 13.5 months (or 10 months, in the case of termination by reason of permanent disability); and (e) the Lump Sum.
-In addition, in such case, Intertain Bahamas is required to, subject to the terms of the applicable benefits plans, maintain Mr Laslop's benefits for the relevant severance period.
+Pursuant to the terms of the JO Service Agreement, if that agreement is terminated by Jackpotjoy Operations for any reason (other than for 'Cause' (as defined in the JO Service Agreement)) or by Mr Laslop for 'Good Reason' (as defined in the JO Service Agreement) at any time prior to 1 July 2018 (or as a result of the cross termination provisions, the Appointment Letter is terminated by the Company for any reason (other than for 'Cause') or by Mr Laslop for 'Good Reason' at any time prior to 1 July 2018), Jackpotjoy Operations must pay to Mr Laslop: (a) an amount equal to the salary earned by him under the JO Service Agreement up to the date of termination and any outstanding vacation pay calculated as of such date; (b) any annual bonus earned by him under the JO Service Agreement, pro-rated for the number of days of the relevant bonus year up to the date of termination (such amount to be paid on the date that it would ordinarily have been paid had Mr Laslop remained in employment); (c) any expenses incurred by him under the

+JO Service Agreement up to and including the date of termination; (d) a lump sum amount equivalent to the salary and car allowance that would have been payable to him under the JO Service Agreement had his employment with Jackpotjoy Operations continued for a period of 13.5 months (or ten months, in the case of termination by reason of permanent disability); and (e) a lump sum amount calculated as follows: (i) the portion of all awards earned or accrued by Mr Laslop under the Intertain 2014 Omnibus Phantom Equity Management Incentive Plan and paid in cash during the three financial years preceding the date of termination (including the year in which the termination occurs); (ii) divided by three (3); and (iii) multiplied by the length of the relevant severance period in years.
+In addition, in such case, Jackpotjoy Operations is required to, subject to the terms of the applicable benefits plans, maintain Mr Laslop's benefits for the relevant severance period.
 In addition, in such circumstances, Mr Laslop must also be paid: (a) a sum equivalent to the fee that would have been earned by Mr Laslop under the Appointment Letter had his appointment with the Company continued for a period of 12 months; and (b) any annual bonus earned by him under the Appointment Letter, pro-rated for the number of days of the relevant bonus year up to the date of termination.